 “The bottom line is that the security assessment efforts conducted by DHS and the Bureau itself will only be as valuable as the security fixes that the Bureau fully implements,” Marinos said on Tuesday.

 Census Bureau Director Steven Dillingham told lawmakers that the organization reviews more than 100 of these critical tasks a week and color-codes them based on their priority.

 “If it needs management attention, we put it in yellow, and if it’s more than nine days late … we put it in red to make sure we get the people and the resources assigned to that particular need,” Dillingham said.

-To the Bureau’s credit, GAO has completed work on three of DHS’s recommendations, but GAO in its report notes that the Bureau created an “informal document” to track the DHS recommendations.
+To the Bureau’s credit, it’s completed work on three of DHS’s recommendations, but GAO in its report notes that the bureau created an “informal document” to track the DHS recommendations.
 But it didn’t consistently include details such as “the resources required, expected completion date, or whether the recommendations do not warrant agency action.”

 Lawmakers focused their questions on the inclusion of a citizenship question on the 2020 form and funding for the Bureau, but didn’t raise any questions about its cybersecurity operations.
 However, Rep. Jose Serrano (D-N.Y.), the subcommittee’s chairman, questioned the Bureau’s efforts to collect administrative data from U.S. Customs and Immigration Services,

 “Certain bells go off when you say citizenship question, and other bells go off with when you hear DHS will be providing information to the census,” Serrano said.